Drwhomust/Drwhomust-links-website/README.md

 # Drwhomust's Website
-This is my own person website for posting links to stuff i make online and having a blog to talk about stuff i want to say!
+This is my own person website for posting links to stuff i make online and having a blog to talk about stuff i want to say and other stuff.
-I want to make this website open soruce on Github so people can use my website as a templete for people to learn basic HTML You can vist the website [here](https://drwhomust.neocities.org/)
+I want to make this website open soruce on Github so people can use my website as a templete for people to learn basic HTML!
+You can vist the website [here](https://drwhomust.neocities.org/)

 # Can I copy it